St Petersburg and Helsinki

-You’ll arrive by train into Copenhagen in the evening and check in for an overnight stay at the Hotel Absalon (or similar).
+You’ll arrive into Copenhagen in the evening and check in for an overnight stay at the Hotel Absalon (or similar).

 There’s plenty of time for breakfast in your hotel and a leisurely stroll around the Tivoli Gardens opposite the station before you continue your journey west, via Hamburg to Cologne.
 Here, check in at the centrally located Mondial am Dom MGallery (or similar), where you have an overnight stay.